 When your hair color takes a turn toward the yellow or penny-hued side – and that is NOT the look you were going for – it CAN be fixed!

-If your natural color is dark and you want to lighten it without turning orange, you can?
-The most likely reason why dark hair turns orange is because the hair is over sensitized (previously damaged from either chemicals or life) and lightened incorrectly.
+If your natural color is dark and you want to lighten it without turning orange, you can!
+The trick becomes, how to lighten it without getting an unwanted ghastly copper tone.
+The most likely reason why dark hair turns orange is because the hair is over-sensitized (previously damaged from either chemicals or life) and lightened incorrectly.
 This is especially the case with highlighting.
-If the lightening agent (the color or bleach) is not chosen correctly, or not left on long enough the hair is not lightened past the point of removing the yellow or orange pigment.
-Those pigments are exposed and it looks ‘brassy”.
-Of course, I am a HUGE fan of the Salon Experience but for those of you who are braving the waters of Home Hair color here are my tips and tricks of the trade.
+If the lightening agent (the color or bleach) is not chosen correctly, or not left on long enough the hair is not lightened past the point of removing the yellow or orange pigment, those pigments are exposed and it looks ‘brassy”.
+Of course, I am a huge fan of the Salon Experience but for those of you who are braving the waters of Home Hair color here are my tips and tricks of the trade.

 Try and stay within 2 shades of your natural hair color - For the most natural looking results, it’s best not to lighten too much too quickly.
 Especially when going from very dark to very light your chances of going brassy is greater.Add in Cool Tones - Dark hair has a tendency to turn orange because the undertones of dark hair are red and orange.
 A good colorist will use the right formula for your hair and correct the undertones by balancing them out with cooler shades then your color should not turn orange.
 At home, it may be a little more difficult to choose the correct tones to help balance your brassiness.
 If you don’t have a basic knowledge of chemistry or the color wheel stay away from the drug store and instead visit a professional beauty supply to purchase your color so that you are able to get a professional recommendation.